Housing Development Finance Corporation: HDFC Capital Advisors

 Established in 2016, HDFC Capital Advisors is a private equity real estate firm.
 As of April 2023, HDFC holds 90% stake in the company while Abu Dhabi Investment Authority holds the remaining 10%.
 In 2022, two wholly owned subsidiaries of HDFC, viz.
 HDFC Property Ventures and HDFC Venture Capital, were merged into HDFC Capital Advisors.

 Former subsidiaries and associates

 HDFC Credila Financial Services

 HDFC Credila was a non-banking finance company and the first Indian lender to exclusively focus on education loans.
-The company lended to under-graduate and post-graduate students studying in India or abroad.
+The company lent to under-graduate and post-graduate students studying in India or abroad.
 HDFC held about 90% shares in this company.
 In 2023, HDFC sold a majority stake in HDFC Credila to a consortium of private equity firms, led by Baring EQT and ChrysCapital, for ₹9060 crore.

 HDFC RED

 Launched in 2010, HDFC held a 100% stake in HDFC RED, a real estate online listings platform operating under HDFC Developers Ltd. The company focuses on real estate, avoiding resale and rental services.
 In 2018, HDFC sold HDFC RED and HDFC Realty to Quikr for ₹357 crore.